josefondrej/JosefOndrej/README.md

 R, JavaScript, Groovy (for Jenkins plugins), C# and a few others.
 I can also manage some basic web development (React, HTML, CSS) if needed.

-I also spent a couple of years promoting the use of MLOps at sports betting company ⚾ [Tipsport](https://www.tipsport.cz/) mainly using Jenkins, Docker, OpenShift, ArgoCD, MLFlow and Helm Charts while also developing models for predicting sports matches outcomes in Tensorflow and PyTorch.

-In my free time I enjoy climbing and hiking in the mountains.
+In my free time I enjoy climbing and hiking in the mountains ⛰️.

 For more information you can check out my [CV](http://josefondrej.com/Josef_Ondrej_CV.pdf) or [website](http://josefondrej.com/) or feel free to contact me.